DSI-FDI/final-project/iteration_2_and_3_dsi.md

 The girl was incredible and Josh was really nervous and he went blank.
 However, the application suggested 3 topics to speak: Tennis, love films and trips.
 She love all those topics and Josh started to speak about tennis.

-Then all the topics dissapeared and the application suggested some sentences.
+Then all the topics disappeared and the application suggested some sentences.
 We have to say that Josh doesn't know anything about tennis...
 However, the app put: "Hey Vanesa, I'm a big fan of Pete Sampras.
 Do you like him".

 Vanesa was super happy!
 Because Pete Sampras is her favourite tennis player.
 Then the application says more sentences like: 'I love the match Boris Becker in 1996.
 It was amazing and Pete won!'.
 Surprisingly this is the favourite match for Vanesa.
 Both were talking hours about tennis, love stories, adventures...
 So our app was working really well.

-Then the application suggests Josh 3 more intimic places to move.
-Because its the time to go to the next level.
+Then the application suggests Josh 3 more intimate places to move.
+Because it's the time to go to the next level.
 So then Josh says: 'Hey vanesa.
 Would you like to go to circulo de Bellas artes rooftop'.

 Curiously, this is the favourite place of Vanesa in Madrid (well is not so curious, the application is doing the magic).
 So she say yes.

 Then Josh says: 'Okey!
 Let's go to Circulo de Bellas artes'.
 So the application automatically booked a private place there and started the navigation mode.

 At the end of the date, in the circulo de bellas artes, the emotion of Vanesa was: 'Starting to feel in love'.
-So the applicaiton suggests: 'Josh.
+So the application suggests: 'Josh.
 It's the moment to give a kiss.
 Go!'.

 And this is the end of this happy story.
 Josh and Vanesa are now happily engaged and this story has a happy ending.